Azure Active Directory (Azure AD): The Complete Guide

 Azure Active Directory Single Sign-On

-Single sign-on (SSO) is an authentication method that lets users sign in once and access several software systems.
+Single sign-on (SSO) is an authentication method that lets users sign in once and get access to several software systems.
 It enables users to use one set of credentials to log in to multiple applications.
 SSO can significantly improve user experience.
 Azure AD enables you to enable SSO for various applications.

 Here are notable benefits of Azure AD SSO:

-• Accelerate user provisioning – Azure AD lets you set up automatic user provisioning and de-provisioning processes.
+- Accelerate user provisioning – Azure AD lets you set up automatic user provisioning and de-provisioning processes.
 You can use this capability to provision just-in-time access to new resources for new employees and role changes.
 It also helps keep all identities up to date.

 Azure Active Directory Security and Governance